Dworcowa Street: Tenement at 100, corner with Sobieskiego street

-House at then Bahnhoffstraße 49, together with the one at Bahnhoffstraße 50 (98 Dworcowa), have been owned since the 1870s by Albin Cohnfeld, a rentier, who lived at 77 Dworcowa Street.
+House at then Bahnhofstraße 49, together with the one at Bahnhofstraße 50 (98 Dworcowa), have been owned since the 1870s by Albin Cohnfeld, a rentier, who lived at 77 Dworcowa Street.
 From 1877 to 1886, the building housed an hotel, Hotel St. Petersburg, run by Louis Jacobowski between 1877 and 1886.
 From 1913 to 1918, the tenement housed an auxiliary boy school (Hilfsschule), subsidiary to the "Johannischule" located at 20 Świętojańska street.

 The eclectic styled facade has lost almost all of its features with time.
 Few pediments on second floor windows and a wrought iron entry grille are left.